-The eight-month investigation was conducted by the Victorian Equal Opportunity and Human Rights Commission, and found travel insurers sold more than 365,000 policies that contained terms that unlawfully discriminated against people with mental health conditions.
+As a result, it found travel insurers sold 365,000 policies containing terms unlawfully discriminating against people with mental health conditions.

 Major companies involved

-The report found that each of the three insurers had unlawfully discriminated against people with mental health conditions.
+Consequently, it found each of the three insurers unlawfully discriminated against people with mental health conditions.

 “They also didn’t adequately recognise different types of mental health conditions and their risk or severity.”

-According to the Equal Opportunity Act, companies are legally allowed to limit insurance if they can provide adequate statistical data or reasons to support their approach.
+The Equal Opportunity Act states companies are legally allowed to limit insurance by providing statistical data or reasons to support their decision.

-None of those investigated were able to adequately explain this to the investigation, according to the Commission.
+However, the Commission says none of those investigated could adequately explain this to the investigation.

 Investigation ‘a catalyst for change’

-Ms Hilton said the investigation was an important step in reducing discrimination in the community.
+Hilton says the investigation is an important step in reducing discrimination in the community.

 “It’s a catalyst for change,” she said.

-As a result of the investigation, all insurers that took part have either removed or taken steps to remove blanket mental health exclusions from their travel insurance policies.
+As a result of the investigation, insurers that took part have therefore removed blanket mental health exclusions from their policies.

-The insurers have also agreed to address the Commission’s recommendations, including in relation to the way they “offer and indemnify pre-existing mental health conditions”.
+Additionally, the companies agreed to address the Commission’s recommendations, for example, how they “offer and indemnify pre-existing mental health conditions”.